xirixiz/dsmr-reader-docker/README.md

 A docker-compose file in order to start the following application in Docker: dsmr-reader (https://github.com/dennissiemensma/dsmr-reader)

-ualex73 created a fork, but that's based on an old setup.
-Docker image sizes have been reduced drastically (old 380mb, new 70mb), both for dsmr and dsmrdb.

 The following architectures are available on the Docker Hub:
  - amd64 (default)
  - arm32